theMasix/fa-minimizer/README.md

 An script which reads a valid FA as JSON from standard input and print the minimized FA to the output.

-**Note**: This script has written for an asignment of my "Introduction of Theory of Computation" course in university

 ## Algorithm

-I implemented the algorithm which provided in 2.6 section of [Introduction to Languages and the Theory of Computation 4th edition](https://www.amazon.com/Introduction-Languages-Theory-Computation-Martin/dp/0073191469)" by John C. Martin
+I implemented the algorithm that is provided in 2.6 section of "[Introduction to Languages and the Theory of Computation 4th edition](https://www.amazon.com/Introduction-Languages-Theory-Computation-Martin/dp/0073191469)"

+## Motivation

+This script has written for an asignment of my "Introduction of Theory of Computation" course in university

-## Structure of the Input and Output JSON
+## Structure of the Input and Output JSON file

 ```json
 {